miso-lims/miso-lims/docs/admin/site-configuration.md

 Interval in milliseconds to poll Run Scanner(s).
 Defaults to `300000` (5 minutes) if unspecified;

+### `miso.runscanner.httpBasicAuthUsername`

+Optional.
+Username for HTTP Basic authentication when accessing Run Scanner through an authentication-enabled proxy.
+Run Scanner does not provide built-in authentication, so this is only required when authentication is configured on the proxy.

+### `miso.runscanner.httpBasicAuthPassword`

+Optional.
+Password for HTTP Basic authentication when accessing Run Scanner through an authentication-enabled proxy.
+Run Scanner does not provide built-in authentication, so this is only required when authentication is configured on the proxy.

 ### `miso.boxscanner.servers`

 Config for Visionmate or DP5Mirage bulk barcode scanners.
 Enter in format